HeroesToolChest/HeroesDataParser/README.md

 ***

 ### Description (-d|--description)
-Sets the description/tooltip output type (0 - 6)
+Sets the description/tooltip output type (0 - 6).
+ - Default is 0 and is the recommended choice as it can be parsed to suit multiple verbiage
+ - 5 is the other recommended choice, as it is the ingame verbiage

 Some of these may require parsing for a readable output.
 Visit the [wiki page](https://github.com/koliva8245/HeroesDataParser/wiki/Parsing-Descriptions) for parsing tips.